 Under the DGCL, a stockholder may bring a Under the BCBCA, a shareholder, defined for derivative action on behalf of a corporation to enforce derivative actions to include a beneficial shareholder the corporation's rights if he or she was a stockholder and any other person whom a court considers to be an at the time of the transaction which is the subject of appropriate person to make an application under the the action.
 Additionally, under Delaware case law, a BCBCA, or a director of a company may, with leave of stockholder must have owned stock in the corporation the court, bring a legal proceeding in the name and on continuously until and throughout the litigation to behalf of the company to enforce an obligation owed to maintain a derivative action.
 Delaware law also the company that could be enforced by the company requires that, before commencing a derivative action, itself, or to obtain damages for any breach of such an a stockholder must make a demand on the directors of obligation.
-An applicant may also, with leave of the the corporation to assert the claim, unless such court, defend a legal proceeding brought against a enables a court to make any order, whether interim or final, to rectify matters that are oppressive or unfairly prejudicial to any shareholder, which includes a beneficial shareholder or any other person who, in the courts discretion, is a proper person to make such an application.
-The oppression remedy provides the court with very broad and flexible powers to intervene in corporate affairs to protect shareholders and other applicants.
+An applicant may also, with leave of the the corporation to assert the claim, unless such court, defend a legal proceeding brought against a remedy.